-- Examine the Summary tab and confirm that the correct information is displayed.
-See "Verify the Summary tab" on page 17. - 2 Review the Hosts tab and resolve any missing information. - See "Complete the Hosts tab" on page 18. - 3 Resolve any missing or any incomplete information on the NDMP tab. - See "Resolve the NDMP tab" on page 19. - Update the Virtual Servers tab with any missing information. - See "Update the Virtual Servers tab" on page 19. - Confirm all information on the Drives tab is accurate. - See "Confirm the Drives tab" on page 19.
+Step Description Reference 1 Examine the Summary tab and confirm that the correct information is displayed.
+See "Verify the Summary tab" on page 40.
+2 Review the Hosts tab and resolve any missing information.
+See "Complete the Hosts tab" on page 40.
+3 Review the NDMP tab and resolve any missing information.
+See "Resolve the NDMP tab" on page 41.
+4 Review the Virtual Servers tab and resolve any missing information.
+See "Update the Virtual Servers tab" on page 42.
+5 Review the Drives tab and resolve any missing information.
+See "Confirm the Drives tab" on page 42.